+- 13.11 Where loans are made to other bodies and designated as capital expenditure, no MRP will be charged unless (a) the loan is for an investment for commercial purposes and no repayment was received in year or (b) an expected credit loss was recognised or increased in year.
 However, the capital receipts generated by the repayments on those loans will be set aside to repay debt instead.
 Sufficient MRP will be charged to ensure that the outstanding capital financing requirement (CFR) on the loan is no higher than the principal amount outstanding less the expected credit loss.
-This option was proposed by the government in its recent MRP consultation and in the Authority's view is consistent with the current regulations.

-- 1.8 At the commencement of 2023/24 the Council had, a Capital Financing Requirement (CFR) of £0.020m in relation to capital expenditure incurred in 2022/23 financed from borrowing via a Community Municipal Investment (CMI).
-Borrowing undertaken through the CMI in 2022/23 will require MRP to be charged to the Council's General Fund Revenue Account in 2024/25 and future years. - 1.9 Capital expenditure incurred during 2024/25 which is financed from the CMI will not be subject to MRP charge until 2025/26. - 1.10 Based on the Council's latest estimate of its capital financing requirement (CFR) on 31 March 2024, the MRP budget for 2024/25 has been set at (£0.012m). - 1.11 Overpayments: The Authority can make voluntary overpayments of MRP that are available to reduce the revenue charges in later years.
+This option was proposed by the government in its recent MRP consultation and in the Authority's view is consistent with the current regulations. - 13.12 At the commencement of 2024/25 the Council had, a Capital Financing Requirement (CFR) of £0.071m in relation to capital expenditure incurred in 2022/23 and 2023/24 financed from borrowing via a Community Municipal Investment (CMI).
+Expenditure funded from Borrowing undertaken through the CMI in 2022/23 has resulted in an MRP charge to the Council's General Fund Revenue Account in 2023/24 and further charges will be made in 2024/25 and future years. - 13.13 Capital expenditure incurred during 2025/26 which is financed from the CMI will not be subject to MRP charge until 2026/27. - 13.14 Based on the Council's latest estimate of its capital financing requirement (CFR) on 31 March 2025, the MRP budget for 2025/26 has been set at (£0.09m). - 13.15 Overpayments: The Authority can make voluntary overpayments of MRP that are available to reduce the revenue charges in later years.
 No overpayment is planned.